About the Program

 A two-year research track is available for selected candidates interested in pursuing an academic career in transfusion medicine.

-Candidates must possess an unrestricted active license to practice medicine in New York State and must be board eligible/certified per American Board of Pathology for the blood banking/transfusion medicine boards at the completion of the fellowship program.
+Candidates must be eligible for an unrestricted active license to practice medicine in New York State and must be board eligible/certified per American Board of Pathology for the blood banking/transfusion medicine boards at the completion of the fellowship program.

 - Up to four per year

 - Positions no longer available for 2022

 - Admissions are rolling.
 We prefer to receive complete applications from April through September, two years prior to the intended start date (i.e. 2021 will be July 1, 2019); however we will accept applications until available positions are filled.
 The website is updated when we have closed applications for a given year.
 That status may change if we have unexpected attrition, so applicants should check back if they have continued interest.

 - Email us to receive an application.